 Third-party payers, healthcare systems, government agencies or other groups often issue reimbursement codes to facilitate billing for products and physician services used in the delivery of medicine.
-Within the United States, the billing codes most directly related to Optune and future delivery systems are contained in the Healthcare Common Procedure Coding System ("HCPCS code set").
+Within the U.S., the billing codes most directly related to Optune are contained in the Healthcare Common Procedure Coding System ("HCPCS code set").
 The HCPCS code set contains Level I codes that describe physician services, also known as Common Procedural Terminology codes ("CPT codes") and Level II codes that primarily describe products.
-The Centers for Medicare and Medicaid Services ("CMS") is responsible for issuing the HCPCS Level II codes.
+The CMS is responsible for issuing the HCPCS Level II codes.
 The American Medical Association issues HCPCS Level I codes.

-We have secured unique HCPCS Level II codes that describe Optune and we are able to use these codes in the United States to bill third-party payers.
+We have secured unique HCPCS Level II codes that describe Optune and we are able to use these codes in the U.S. to bill third-party payers.
 Loss of these codes or any alteration in the payment attached to these codes would materially impact our operating results.

-Although we are attempting to secure CPT codes, no CPT codes currently exist to describe physician services related to the delivery of Tumor Treating Fields therapy.
+Although we are attempting to secure CPT codes, no CPT codes currently exist to describe physician services related to the delivery of Optune therapy.
 We may not be able to secure CPT codes for physician services related to Optune based on the relatively low incidence of GBM.
 Our future revenues and results may be affected by the absence of CPT codes, as physicians may be less likely to adopt the therapy when not adequately reimbursed for the time, effort, skill, practice expense and malpractice costs required to provide the therapy to patients.

-We have not secured codes to describe our delivery systems or to document physician services related to the delivery of Tumor Treating Fields therapy in markets outside the United States.
-Absence of these codes may affect the future growth of our business.
+We have not secured codes to describe Optune, the use of software and systems to support and optimize the delivery of treatment with Optune or to document physician services related to the delivery of Optune therapy in markets outside the U.S. The absence of these codes may affect the future growth of our business.

-There is no assurance that Medicare or the Medicare Administrative Contractors will provide coverage or adequate payment rates for Optune or our future delivery systems.
+There is no assurance that Medicare or the Medicare Administrative Contractors will provide coverage or adequate payment rates for Optune.

-In 2017, approximately 20-25% of patients using Optune in the United States were beneficiaries under the Medicare fee-for-service program.
-Failure to secure coverage and adequate payment from Medicare would reduce our revenues and may also affect the coverage and payment decisions of other third-party payers in the United States.
+In 2017, approximately 20-25% of patients using Optune in the U.S. were beneficiaries under the Medicare fee-for-service program.
+Failure to secure coverage and adequate payment from Medicare would reduce our revenues and may also affect the coverage and payment decisions of other third-party payers in the U.S.

-Medicare has the authority to issue national coverage determinations or to defer coverage decisions to its regional Medicare Administrative Contractors ("MACs").
+Medicare has the authority to issue national coverage determinations or to defer coverage decisions to its regional MACs.
 Medicare has not issued a national coverage determination for Optune.
-The two MACs that currently administer the durable medical equipment benefit for MACs have each issued local coverage determination policies stating that Optune is not reasonable and necessary for the treatment of recurrent GBM.
+The two MACs that currently administer the DME benefit for Medicare ("DME MACs") have each issued local coverage determination policies stating that Optune is not reasonable and necessary for the treatment of recurrent GBM.
 The fact that only two MACs administer the entire DME program may negatively affect our ability to petition individual medical policy decision-makers at the MACs for coverage.
 The continuing absence of a positive coverage determination from Medicare or the DME MACs would materially affect our future revenues.